top of page

 image.png

-Laura Lapadat is a second-year PhD student studying Clinical Psychology at McGill.
+Laura Lapadat is a third-year PhD student studying Clinical Psychology at McGill.
 She completed her B.A. in Psychology at the University of Victoria, and worked as a research assistant in the University of British Columbia Department of Psychiatry, under the supervision of Dr. Erin Michalak.
 In the past, Laura has published on participatory research, mobile health, and bipolar disorder.
 Her research in graduate school will focus on loss of control in eating disorders, and eating disorder-bipolar disorder comorbidity.
 In her spare time, Laura enjoys yoga, skiing, and spending time with friends, family, and her cat Hank.

 IMG_7890.JPG

-Vittoria Trolio is a third-year PhD student in the Clinical Psychology program at McGill.
+Vittoria Trolio is a fourth-year PhD student in the Clinical Psychology program at McGill.
 She completed her B.A. in Psychology at McGill where she explored clinical characteristics and treatment outcomes in an adult cohort of patients with ARFID, under the supervision of Dr. Howard Steiger at the Douglas Mental Health University Institute.
 Vittoria's graduate research will investigate restrictive eating and associated traits across the spectrum of eating disorders, with a focus on shared mechanisms and differentiating factors between avoidant/restrictive food intake disorder and anorexia nervosa.
 In her spare time, Vittoria likes to attend concerts, practice hot barre, and travel whenever possible.

-research coordinator
+research coordinators

 Undergraduate students

+Madhumitha Murugavel Sangeetha, currently in her third year, is pursuing a major in Psychology and a double minor in Science for Arts Students and Behavioural Science .
+She aspires to go to med school and become a doctor working in either the psychology field or the cardiology field.
 Madhu is very interested in the concepts of psychopathology, and is excited to learn essential skills at the BEEP Lab this year!
 During her leisure time, she enjoys reading novels, spending time with loved ones, and touring museums and art galleries.

 cf4393d6-1a91-4f2d-82c9-5dcb4997f7b7.JPG